-New techniques based on deep learning are emerging, offering the potential to revolutionize marine monitoring.
-In [9, 10] the authors developed a deep-learning based method for monitoring marine biodiversity using environmental DNA (eDNA).
-Besides, [11] proposed the use of convolutional neural networks (CNNs) to predict species distributions in the open ocean by leveraging environmental data and species occurrences.
-Artificial Intelligence (AI) models can also be used, coupled with Autonomous Surface Vehicles (ASVs), to classify spatialised underwater images generating high resolution species distribution maps [12] This approach enables fine-grained annotations and predictions, allowing the distinction of coral morphotypes and the identification of specific classes, such as algae, that are often difficult to discern.
+networks (CNNs) to predict species distributions in the open ocean by leveraging environmental data and species occurrences.
+Artificial Intelligence (AI) models can also be used, coupled with Autonomous Surface Vehicles (ASVs), to classify spatialised underwater images generating high resolution species distribution maps (Misiuk and Brown, 2024; Contini et al., 2025).
+This approach enables fine-grained annotations and predictions, allowing the distinction of coral morphotypes and the identification of specific classes, such as algae, that are often difficult to discern.
 The main drawback of survey methods based solely on ASVs is that, since underwater images are taken at a very fine scale, it is difficult to cover large areas of coral reefs.
 This implies that, when areas on the order of tens of hectares are to be monitored, the method poses challenges in terms of cost, processing time and ease of deployment.

 Recent advances in imaging technologies have opened up new possibilities for large-scale coral reef monitoring.
-Drone-based imaging has emerged as a valuable tool for coastal habitat mapping and monitoring, providing a cost-effective method for high-resolution habitat classification when combined with machine learning techniques [13].
+Drone-based imaging has emerged as a valuable tool for coastal habitat mapping and monitoring, providing a cost-effective method for high-resolution habitat classification when combined with machine learning techniques (Doukari and Topouzelis, 2022).
 The main limitation of using only aerial images is that they do not directly provide detailed information on individual benthic organisms.
 Thus, the annotation of aerial images is usually made on broader classes (e.g., hard bottom, mixed substrate, soft bottom and seagrass).
-Here we argue that they contain sufficient information to infer the benthic community as a whole if they are combined with fine-grained annotations inferred from underwater images.
+Here we argue that they contain sufficient information to infer the benthic community as a whole if they are combined with fine-grained predictions inferred from underwater images.

-To give an illustration of this problem, Figure 1 shows an orthophoto obtained from aerial images on the left and an underwater image on the right, collected by an ASV, corresponding to the zone delimited by the red rectangle.
+To give an illustration of this problem, Fig. 1 shows an orthophoto obtained from aerial images on the left and an underwater image on the right, collected by an ASV, corresponding to the zone delimited by the red rectangle.
 The medium-scale image on the left shows a complex assemblage of corals.
 However, due to the resolution of the image, although one can guess the presence of several morphotypes of corals, identifying them individually remains a difficult task.
 This challenge becomes significantly easier when the corresponding underwater images are available.
 The underwater image on the right provides clear distinctions between coral assemblages and other classes, such as Algae, which are often difficult to observe in aerial imagery.
-Propagating those fine-grained annotations to the aerial image yields a finer classification of the benchic habitat.
+Propagating those fine-grained annotations to the aerial image yields a finer classification of the benthic habitat.